mankyKitty/cautious-sniffle/README.md

 Or

-> " A success value has an associated data field which encapsulates the value returned"
+> "A success value has an associated data field which encapsulates the value returned"

 A response that is not in the 2xx range is treated as a request failure and results in an error from Servant.

 A successful request will still return the success "object", which is a trivial wrapper over the actual result.
 This package keeps to this pattern and uses the equally trivial `newtype Success a`.